duechayapolgmit/traffic-analyser/traffic-analyser/README.md

 - Display the FPS (frames per second) of the camera feed as well as the mean confidence score throughout each of the predictions.

 ## Setting Up and Running
-To start, the libaries required to run are to be instealled using the following command:
+To start, the libaries required to run are to be installed using the following command:
 ```
 npm install
 ```